 I have learned a few things since then though, and I am much better connected in the blog world to people just like me.

-I have made some slight alterations to this recipe to eliminate the starches and increase the nutritional wallop of the bread.
-The bread is so moist and fragrant, totally reminiscent of that lovely brown bread of my youth.
+This bread is so moist and fragrant, totally reminiscent of that lovely brown bread of my youth.
 It is also very easy to put together…just like a quick bread!
 No kneading, no rising.
+Happy baking!

 - Raw buckwheat groats can usually be found in bulk foods.
-The flavor of these is so much more benign than the over-powering flavor of buckwheat flour, which uses toasted buckwheat….COMPLETELY different flavor!
+The flavor of these is so much more mellow than the over-powering flavor of roasted buckwheat flour, which uses toasted buckwheat….COMPLETELY different flavor!
 I have been enjoying adding fresh buckwheat flour in bits and pieces in my recipes, they are SO good for you!
+My gluten free banana muffins with chocolate chips uses them too!
+They are also a star in these oat energy balls.

 - 1 cup whole raw buckwheat groats ground (grind them in a coffee grinder or high powered blender like Blend Tec) You could also sub oat flour if you can't find the groats.